Therapeutic phlebotomy, or blood donation, reduces iron overload in the blood stream and (hopefully) in the tissues.

 - A resource to find answers and restore health.

+If you have hemochromatosis, be sure to check with your doctor prior to starting any supplement, diet, or exercise routine.
 With that being said, there are many solutions, big and small, that may help you to feel better and improve your health.

 No matter the situation, I do believe we can always do something to help treat hemochromatosis.
 Ideally our treatment integrates the best of the conventional and natural worlds of medicine.